![]() |

 2. Ribbon: The ribbon is 1 3/8 inches wide and consists of the following stripes: 3/8 inch Old Glory Red 67156; center 5/8 inch Golden Yellow 67104 with 16 strands of Old Glory Red; and 3/8 inch Old Glory Red.

 b.
-The medal was awarded by the Vietnam Government to military personnel who have accomplished deeds of valor or displayed heroic conduct while fighting the enemy and have been cited individually at the regiment, brigade, division, corps, or armed forces level.
+Prior History: The VCOG was originally awarded by the Vietnam Government to military personnel both individually and as members of awarded units who accomplished deeds of valor or displayed heroic conduct while fighting the enemy and have been cited individually at the regiment, brigade, division, corps, or armed forces level.
+The medal is now authorized (Sec. a) to all recipients of the Vietnam Service medal.

 4. Components: The following are authorized components of the Republic of Vietnam Gallantry Cross: